andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 free from all our societal expectations."
 This realization helped her, along with a number of other performers, mentally prepare for the nudity and deprive it of its power.

-1:45 Honoring the body and what it's capable of and what it has been capable of creating for my career for my life, I couldn't take my eyes off of it.
-It was just fascinating.

-2:50 I felt really called to challenge myself

-4:15 it started out as a challenge, can I really do this?

-6:05 I saw it as a moving meditation.
-During that moment I felt so connected with the group even though we never really come in contact with each other.
-That just became a peaceful moment.

-15:00 It was such a mental breakthrough for me to feel at ease in my body in that moment and it felt like an opportunity to open the door to change narratives.

-17:00 our spirits are not our bodies, they are just a vessel & they are vessels that do miraculous things, which is why we need to honor and respect that

-19:00 Mark is a magnetic spirit and the whole piece is *intentional*

 Going full circle back to to
 <a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,